help-me-mom/ng-mocks/README.md

 ### How to create a mock pipe

-`ngmocks` has a `MockPipe` function that creates mock pipes with an empty or a custom handler.
+`ng-mocks` has a `MockPipe` function that creates mock pipes with an empty or a custom handler.

 - `MockPipe( MyPipe )` - returns a mock class of `MyPipe` pipe that always transforms to `undefined`.
 - `MockPipe( MyPipe, value => 'fake' )` - returns a mock class of `MyPipe` pipe that transforms to `fake`.